cbonoz/homechain/README.md

 <pre>
 REACT_APP_NFT_PORT_KEY=XXX # your nftport.xyz api key.
 REACT_APP_STORAGE_KEY=XXX  # your web3.storage api key.
+REACT_APP_COVALENT_KEY=XXX # your covalent key.
 </pre>

+Sponsors:
+Ceramic: Distributed mutable data storage for the marketplace metadata.
+Search support.
+IPFS / Filecoin: Store associated files, signature, and proof of ownership (ex: deed/title).
+NFTPort: NFT issuance for the issued real estate backed NFT (minting).
+Unlock protocol: NFT purchase / paywall.
+Once an NFT is uploaded, unlock protocol regulates access via required payment>
+Covalent: Used for accessing and presenting the transfer and ownership history for a particular contract (property).

 <!--
 Tap into the equity of your home.